WHAT TO DO IN INTERLAKEN

 Get Up Niederhorn Mountain

 You do not even have to hike up – a gondola takes you to the top.
 But of course, you could also hike up if you REALLY want to or just buy a one-way ticket and then hike down.

 Enjoy Views From Niesen Mountain

 One of the most distinctive mountains at the shores of Lake Thun is the Niesen Mountain.
-The pyramid-shaped mountain is actually one of my favorite mountains in all of Switzerland.However, it took me a while to realize that you can get on top of the mountain (without doing a challenging hike).
-Yes, like many other mountain summits Niesen is also quite accessible.
-So, my tip – look at it first but then get up via cable car or hike up all the way (Niesen stands at almost 2400 meters above sea level).
+The pyramid-shaped mountain is actually one of my favorite mountains in all of Switzerland.Like many other mountain summits, Niesen (at 2400 meters above sea level) is also quite accessible via cable car or hike up all the way.

 Hike Up Männlichen Mountain